BasiaFusinska/katacoda-scenarios/TensorFlow/dense-relu.md

-Our first network isn't impressive regarding accuracy level.
+Our first network isn't that impressive regarding the accuracy level.
 But because of the simplicity, it runs very fast.
-You could try out changing the learning rate or steps number in the `train_test_model` function to check if it influences the results.
+You could try out changing the learning rate or steps number in the `train_test_model` function to check if this influences the results.

 For this part of the scenario, we will add another *dense layer* to our network and place it between the *input* and *output* ones.
 This type is called a *hidden layer* and can be visualised like this: